hniksic/rust-subprocess/README.md

 builder to create `Popen` instances, and then to continue working with them directly.

-The `Popen` type offers functionality currently missing from the Rust standard library.
-It provides methods for terminating the process, polling its status, waiting with timeout, and the `communicate` method, useful enough to have been [created independently](https://crates.io/crates/subprocess-communicate).
+The `Popen` type offers some functionality currently missing from the Rust standard library.
+It provides methods for polling the process, waiting with timeout, and the `communicate` method, useful enough to have been [created independently](https://crates.io/crates/subprocess-communicate).
 While the design follows Python's [`subprocess` module](https://docs.python.org/3/library/subprocess.html#popen-constructor),